 Project 5 - Developing Early Childhood Educators

-This project is focused on ensuring that early childhood educators have the skills and knowledge they need to be successful.
-While supporting early childhood educators statewide, this project will also target home-based providers who serve children with high needs in their programs by:
+This project was focused on ensuring that early childhood educators have the skills and knowledge they need to be successful.
+While supporting early childhood educators statewide, this project also targeted home-based providers who serve children with high needs in their programs by:

 - Expanding online Child Development Associate (CDA) credential programs for early childhood educators;

 - Increasing the number of National Association for the Education of Young Children (NAEYC) accredited community college early learning programs;

 - Expanding opportunities for home-based providers to earn a degree, as well as increase the supply of staff qualified to teach in Michigan’s Great Start Readiness Program, through Teacher Education and Compensation Helps (T.E.A.C.H.); and

 - Increasing access to training focused on achieving Great Start to Quality (GSQ) standards for program administration.

 - MiAEYC Statewide Survey on Perceptions of Early Childhood Educators and Caregivers and Compensation in the Field